AlecAivazis/graphql-over-kafka/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nautilus/nautilus/badge.svg?branch=master)](https://coveralls.io/github/nautilus/nautilus?branch=master)

-Nautilus is a framework for event-driven microservices that attempts to provide extendible implementations of common aspects of a cloud so that you can focus on what you do best: building massively scalable web applications.
+Nautilus is a framework for event-driven microservices that attempts to provide extendible implementations of common aspects of a moden web application so that you can focus on what you do best: building awesome, scalable services.
 Some of these features include:

 * Distributed authentication
 * Message passing